cjmacharia/bank-web-qa/README.md

  - npm run test

 **sample test reports.**

- A test report can be found in web-bank-report.pdf
+ A test report can be found in testReports/web-bank-report(QA).pdf